Media Note from the Office of the Spokesperson

 “In a display of enduring friendship and the important bilateral partnership, U.S. Ambassador to Windhoek Lisa A. Johnson, Deputy Foreign Minister, Honorable Jenelly Matundu, and Mayor of Windhoek, Her Worship Fransina Kahungu, broke ground today on the new U.S. Embassy campus in Windhoek, Namibia.

 The new U.S. Embassy will provide a state-of-the-art, modern, and resilient platform for U.S. diplomacy in Namibia.
 Skidmore, Owings, and Merrill of San Francisco, California is the design architect for the project and B.L.
 Harbert International of Birmingham, Alabama, is the construction contractor.
-The project is expected to be completed in 2023.

 The United States plans to invest more than $17 million in the local economy as part of the construction contract and to employ more than 2,000 Namibians to complete the project.